OpenHFT/Chronicle-Network/README.md

 tcpChannelHub.close();
 ```

+# Server Threading Strategy

+By default the Chronicle-Network server uses a single thread, to process all messages.
+However, if you wish to dedicate each client connection, to its own thread, then you can change the server threading strategy, to :
+-DServerThreadingStrategy= MULTI_THREADED_BUSY_WAITING

+see the following enum for more details net.openhft.chronicle.network.ServerThreadingStrategy

-# Support
+# Java Version
 This library will require Java 8

-# Simplicity
-The library is a cut down version of the functionality Netty provides,
-    so it needs to be simpler to reflect this.

 # Testing
 The target environment is to support TCP over 10 Gig-E ethernet.
 In prototype